 Grassroute is an environmental organization founded to actively involve in environmental matters like coastal protection, Mangrove restoration and maintenance of water bodies with a focus on sustainability.
 Headquartered in Nayarambalam, Vypin Island, Grassroute is committed to addressing all the environmental challenges of the coastal communities.

-In its glorious past, the island was proud of its numerous canals, paddy farming (Pokkali, a unique local variety that grows in saline water) and fish ponds scattered all around the island.
-The local people preserved these life-sustaining water bodies by conducting proper maintenance at regular intervals, but today the majority of them have disappeared.
+In its glorious past, the island was proud of its numerous canals, paddy farming (Pokkali, a unique local variety that grows in saline water) and fish ponds scattered around the island.
+The local people preserved these life-sustaining water bodies by conducting proper maintenance at regular intervals, but today most of them have disappeared.
 The rest have fallen into disuse from lack of attention for decades, and are filled with sedimented mud and silt.
-As a result, lightning floods in the coastal areas of the island during monsoon and high-tide seasons are a frequent phenomenon.
+As a result, lightning floods in the island’s coastal areas during monsoon and high tide seasons are a frequent phenomenon.
 Grassroute plans to start its activities by reclaiming the old glory of Vypin’s canals and other water bodies that dot the island.
 Gradually, we hope that we can spread these efforts to other parts of Kerala.